restradaaguila/Masked-Autoencoders_Vision/README.md

 + mask random patches of the
 input image and reconstruct the missing pixels
 + How?
-  + Assymetric encoder-decoder architecture where the encoder operates on the visible
+  + Assymetric encoder-decoder architecture where the encoder operates on the patches of the visible image (below we see the patches with the flamingo visible are going into the encoder)
   +
 ![image](https://user-images.githubusercontent.com/80427603/221093069-6d8bdb6e-1a77-45c3-ba35-6b4970a8bb0a.png)